Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You also earn 2 points per $1 spent at gas stations and restaurants with NO annual fee.
-Coupled with the Chase Sapphire Preferred Card or Chase Sapphire Reserve and a no-fee Chase Freedom or Chase Freedom Unlimited, you have the ideal Chase trifecta if you ask me.
+Coupled with the Chase Sapphire Preferred Card or Chase Sapphire Reserve and a no-annual-fee Chase Freedom or Chase Freedom Unlimited, you have the ideal Chase trifecta if you ask me.

 3. Describe the application. ex.
 Did you apply as a sole proprietor with your social security number or some other way?